top of page

 Jack Kartsotis, clarinet

 Jack currently holds the position of Principal Clarinet with the Owensboro Symphony in Kentucky, where he performed in the Emmy-nominated “Night at the Oscars” production, broadcast nationally on PBS.
 In Chicago, Jack maintains a private studio of clarinet students, while also serving as a Program Coordinator and Clarinet Teaching Artist at The People’s Music School, a non-profit that provides tuition-free music education in underserved communities.
-For his work there, Jack received the “Excellence in Teaching Artistry” award, and his students consistently earn top honors in the program.
+For his work there, Jack received the Excellence in Teaching Artistry award two years in a row, and his students consistently earn top honors in the program.

 Jack holds a Bachelor of Music degree from the University of North Texas and a Master of Music degree from Indiana University’s Jacob’s School of Music.
 His primary teachers include Howard Klug, Daryl Coad, and Rahni Kennedy.